-Equine Studies 56
+Equine Studies

-Exercise Science 61
+Exercise Science and Health Sciences

-General Studies 62
+General Studies

-Geography and Earth and Environmental Sciences 64
+Geography and Earth and Environmental Sciences

-Global Scholars Leadership 68
+Global Scholars Leadership

-Health and Human Performance 69
+Health and Human Performance

-Health Sciences 72
+Health Sciences

-History 73
+History

-International Studies 76
+International Studies

-Mathematics 77
+Mathematics

-Media and Communication 80
+Media and Communication

-Military Science Program 82
+Military Science Program

-Music 85
+Music

 Nursing

-Peace and Social Justice Studies 93
+Peace and Social Justice Studies

-Philosophy, Political Science, and Economics 93
+Philosophy, Political Science, and Economics

-Physics 93
+Physics

 Politics, Law, and International Relations

-Psychology 99
+Psychology

-Quantitative Reasoning 01
+Quantitative Reasoning

-Religion and Philosophy 01
+Religion and Philosophy

-Social Science .05
+Social Science

-Sociology .06
+Sociology

 Statistics

-Theatre .09
+Theatre

-Women and Gender Studies 14
+Women and Gender Studies

-World Languages 2 15
+World Languages 213

-The College
+The University

-The oldest institution of higher learning in Southwest Virginia, Emory & Henry is a coeducational, church-related liberal arts college that began in Emory, Virginia.
-Today, in addition to undergraduate and masters level programs housed on its original campus, the college operates an equestrian and riding center near Bristol, Virginia, and a school of health sciences in Marion, Virginia awarding both masters and doctoral degrees.
-The college name is derived from two persons.
-John Emory was an eminent Methodist bishop of the era when the college was founded; he was the same person for whom Emory University in Atlanta was named.
+The oldest institution of higher learning in Southwest Virginia, Emory & Henry is a coeducational, church-related liberal arts university that began in Emory, Virginia.
+Today, in addition to undergraduate and masters level programs housed on its original campus, the university operates an equestrian and riding center near Bristol, Virginia, and a school of health sciences in Marion, Virginia awarding both masters and doctoral degrees.
+The university name is derived from two persons.
+John Emory was an eminent Methodist bishop of the era when the university was founded; he was the same person for whom Emory University in Atlanta was named.
 Patrick Henry was a renowned Virginian, a patriot of the American Revolution, and Virginia's first post-Colonial governor.
-The names were chosen to represent the guiding principles of the college: Christian leadership and distinctive statesmanship.
+The names were chosen to represent the guiding principles of the university: Christian leadership and distinctive statesmanship.

 Construction of the main Emory & Henry campus began in 1836, and the first students were enrolled in 1838.
-Emory & Henry College is one of the few in the South which have operated for more than 180 years under the same name and with continued affiliation with the founding organization.
+Emory & Henry University is one of the few in the South which have operated for more than 180 years under the same name and with continued affiliation with the founding organization.
 The founding organization was Holston Conference of the Methodist Episcopal Church, and Emory & Henry's church-relatedness remains strong.
 Today Emory & Henry is one of 122 institutions affiliated with The United Methodist Church.